lanl-aea/waves/docs/tutorial_06_include_files.rst

         \vspace*{\fill}
     \end{landscape}

-Note that the directed graph has not grown larger than the one shown in :ref:`tutorial_parameter_substitution_waves`.
+Note that the directed graph has not grown larger than the one shown in :ref:`tutorial_parameter_substitution`.
 While we have added a new parameter file, the dependence is implicitly captured in the simulation variable values passed to the subsitution dictionary.
 If the values in the parameter file change, the substituted ``rectangle_compression.inp`` file contents will also change.
 So while the parameter file is not explicitly